+NEED TITLE

 Abstract

 The Olympia oyster, Ostrea lurida, is the focus of many rehabilitation efforts within the Puget Sound.
 These efforts are ongoing but have had limited success in transplanting portions of populations to distressed areas.
 Many factors are involved in this problem, this study investigates the phenomenon of local adaptation as being the primary cause of transplantation issues.
 A significant biomarker for stress is HSP70, a common protein used to maintain protein function during stressful environmental events.
 Oysters are known to express HSP70 in the face of many stressors.
 In this study relative levels of HSP70 mRNA transcripts are used to determine the response to mild heat stress in three distinct populations from the Puget Sound.
 Using primers for HSP70 and Actin for PCR and qPCR this study was unable to find significant differences between populations possibly due to primer design and inadequate stressing.
 Future studies are suggested to determine the effects of heat stress on the many different biochemical pathways in O. lurida and are encouraged to use primers for not just HSP70 but any of the processes involved in homeostasis.

 Introduction